Waipara mātai tahumaero

 ESR currently uses wastewater based epidemiology for routine surveillance of COVID-19, polio and measuring consumption of illicit drugs.

-Samples are collected every week from wastewater treatment plants around Aoteaora New Zealand for testing of SARS-CoV-2, the virus that causes COVID-19.
+Samples are collected from wastewater treatment plants around Aoteaora New Zealand for testing of SARS-CoV-2, the virus that causes COVID-19.
 In addition, we use wastewater based epidemiology as a complementary tool for polio surveillance as part of the global eradication programme.

 ESR also uses wastewater based epidemiology to better understand the use of illegal drugs in Aotearoa.
 Working in conjunction with the National Drug Intelligence Bureau, our nationwide wastewater drug testing programme provides real-time intelligence about how much, and which drugs are being used in our towns and cities.
 This information is used to help inform drug policy change, and to guide more efficient drug harm reduction initiatives.